Winter home of the Snow Geese and one of Canada's top birdwatching sites.

 Times and dates of visits (only through our reservation system).
 Please do not drive out here expecting to drop in without booking.
 This creates unnecessary additional contacts with our gate staff and extra traffic on Westham Island.

-Social gatherings are limited to household units as per current Public Health Orders.
+Social gatherings are limited as per current Public Health Orders.

 Help reduce the spread of Covid-19 during your visit